 Q. Where does Blindside’s funding come from?

-Blindside is currently supported through grant funding from the City of Melbourne’s Art and Culture Triennial Program and the Victorian Government through Creative Victoria.
+Blindside is currently supported through grant funding from the City of Melbourne’s Art and Culture Triennial Program.
 Blindside also holds an annual fundraiser, B-SIDE, and accepts donations through the Australian Cultural Fund.
 The logos of these funding and sponsoring bodies can be found on our website, publications, and newsletter.

 You can read more on the Support page.